Joshua-omolewa/Data-Engineering-learning/Bash-scripting/README.md

   **Please note I am using Linux**: you need to install awk using `sudo apt-get  install -y gawk` for my script to work.

   To run my script simply use `./task2.sh` and ensure the `data.txt` file is also present in the same directory as the script file.
-See image below for output
+See the image below for the output
   <img src="https://github.com/Joshua-omolewa/Data-Engineering-learning/blob/main/Bash-scripting/img/Task1.jpg"  width="100%" height="100%">